adi-zangi/Tennis-Players-Tracker/README.md

 # MyPlayers
 The app MyPlayers lets the user stay informed about tennis players’ scores and about tennis tournaments that are going on.

+## Features
-It enables to select tennis players to track and view those players' latest scores, which are updated daily.
+The app enables to select tennis players to track and view those players' latest scores, which are updated daily.
-It also sends notifications to inform the user when the selected players areplaying, which tournament is currently going on, and who won each tournament.
+It also sends notifications to inform the user about when the selected players are playing, which tournament is currently going on, and who won each tournament.

+## Collaborators
+Planning, Design, and code: Adi Zangi

+## Project Status
-This project is unfinished and many of the classes have not been implemented yet.
-It does not have tests.
+All classes have comments in the headers but some have not been implemented yet.
+The project does not have tests yet.

+## History
+This project was started in November 2019 and it is in progress.

+## Tools Used
+Development environemnt: Android Studio
+Programming language: Java
+Markup language: XML